Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: INTRODUCTION

-New technologies have enabled many scientific fields to measure variables at an unprecedented scale and via multiple dimensions.
-Learning the change of dependencies between random variables is an essential task in many scientific applications.
-For example, when analyzing functional magnetic resonance imaging (fMRI) samples, detecting the difference in brain connectivity networks across diseased and healthy human populations can shed light on understanding and designing treatments for psychiatric disorders \cite{di2014autism}.
-As another example, when analyzing genomics signals, interests may not be a particular graph representing interactions among genes, but instead on how interactions vary under an external stimulus such as a drug \cite{ideker2012differential}.
+New technologies have enabled many scientific fields to measure variables at an unprecedented scale.
+Learning the change of variable dependencies (differential dependencies) between two contexts is an essential task in many scientific applications.
+For example, when analyzing genomics signals, interests often are on how human genes interact differently when with and without an external stimulus such as SARS-CoV-2 virus \citep{ideker2012differential}. \iftoggle{longv}{ As another example, when analyzing functional magnetic resonance imaging (fMRI) samples, detecting the difference in brain connectivity networks across diseased and healthy human populations can shed light on understanding and designing treatments for psychiatric disorders \citep{di2014autism}. }{} Such real world scientific needs present unique challenges and opportunities for structure discovery.